srikrishnavansi/critino/README.md

 ## **Contributing**

-We welcome contributions!
-If you’d like to contribute to Critino:

-- [Read the API Contribution Guide](CONTRIBUTING.md) for setup and workflows.
+- [Read the Contribution Guide](CONTRIBUTING.md) for setup and workflows.
-- Currently you can run and contribute to the API independently from the database and frontend.
-- Frontend/database guides are in progress – stay tuned!

-### Please follow these steps

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-3. Submit a pull request with a detailed description of your changes.